How to Dehydrate Cherries: A Simple Guide for Delicious Snacks

 How to Cool the Dehydrated Cherries

 To make sure the cherries are thoroughly dried you have to wait until they have completely cooled (the dried fruit should be similar to how cookies up after you take them out of the oven).
 Switch off the food dehydrator and open it.
-Leave the dried cherried to cool on the trays for 20 to 30 minutes.
+Leave the dried cherries to cool on the trays for 20 to 30 minutes.

 After the cherries have been cooled, break one of the dehydrated cherries in half.
 There should be no noticeable moisture along the surface of the break.